semgrep/semgrep-docs/docs/kb/semgrep-ci/github-reusable-workflows-semgrep.md

 ![image info](/img/kb/reusable-workflows-image-3.png)

-> Note: Secrets can be inherited and passed to the reusable workflow.
+> Note: Secrets can be inherited from the reusable workflow and passed to the caller workflow.

 ## Running a scan